arslanberk29/pushNotifications/README.md

 ## Welcome to the pushNotifications wiki!
 ## Sending Push Notifications to a Virtual Machine using Flutter

-Firstly, the UI is designed to show what we have received as a message, and a counter is designed to see how many notifications we get.
+Firstly, the UI is designed to show what we have received as a notification, and a counter is designed to see how many notifications we get.
 Also, three states may occur when a device receives notifications.
 States are while app is running, app is in background and while app is terminated by the user.

 In first state, when the device receives a notification while app is running it looks like this;